Kurt Vonnegut: Religion

 Vonnegut was an atheist, a humanist and a freethinker, serving as the honorary president of the American Humanist Association.
 In an interview for Playboy, he stated that his forebears who came to the United States did not believe in God, and he learned his atheism from his parents.
-He did not, however, disdain those who seek the comfort of religion, hailing church associations as a type of extended family.
+Vonnegut did not, however, disdain those who seek the comfort of religion, hailing church associations as a type of extended family.
 He occasionally attended a Unitarian church, but with little consistency.
-In his autobiographical work Palm Sunday, Vonnegut says that he is a "Christ-worshipping agnostic"; in a speech to the Unitarian Universalist Association, he called himself a "Christ-loving atheist".
+In his autobiographical work Palm Sunday, Vonnegut says that he is a "Christ-worshipping agnostic."
+During a speech to the Unitarian Universalist Association, he called himself a "Christ-loving atheist."
 However, he was keen to stress that he was not a Christian.

-Vonnegut was an admirer of Jesus' Sermon on the Mount, particularly the Beatitudes, and incorporated it into his own doctrines.
+Vonnegut was an admirer of Jesus's Sermon on the Mount, particularly the Beatitudes, and incorporated it into his own doctrines.
 He also referred to it in many of his works.
 In his 1991 book Fates Worse than Death, Vonnegut suggests that during the Reagan administration, "anything that sounded like the Sermon on the Mount was socialistic or communistic, and therefore anti-American".
-In Palm Sunday, he wrote that "the Sermon on the Mount suggests a mercifulness that can never waver or fade".
+In Palm Sunday, he wrote that "the Sermon on the Mount suggests a mercifulness that can never waver or fade."
 However, Vonnegut had a deep dislike for certain aspects of Christianity, often reminding his readers of the bloody history of the Crusades and other religion-inspired violence.
 He despised the televangelists of the late 20th century, feeling that their thinking was narrow-minded.

 Religion features frequently in Vonnegut's work, both in his novels and elsewhere.
-He laced a number of his speeches with religion-focused rhetoric and was prone to using such expressions as "God forbid" and "thank God".
+He laced a number of his speeches with religion-focused rhetoric and was prone to using such expressions as "God forbid" and "thank God."
 He once wrote his own version of the Requiem Mass, which he then had translated into Latin and set to music.
 In God Bless You, Dr. Kevorkian, Vonnegut goes to heaven after he is euthanized by Dr. Jack Kevorkian.
 Once in heaven, he interviews 21 deceased celebrities, including Isaac Asimov, William Shakespeare, and Kilgore Trout—the last a fictional character from several of his novels.
 Vonnegut's works are filled with characters founding new faiths, and religion often serves as a major plot device, for example, in Player Piano, The Sirens of Titan and Cat's Cradle.
 In The Sirens of Titan, Rumfoord proclaims The Church of God the Utterly Indifferent.
 Slaughterhouse-Five sees Billy Pilgrim, lacking religion himself, nevertheless become a chaplain's assistant in the military and display a large crucifix on his bedroom wall.
 In Cat's Cradle, Vonnegut invented the religion of Bokononism.